-The MC3224 is solely suited for the detection of vehicles for classification and speed measurement.
+The CD3224 is solely suited for the detection of vehicles in road traffic.
 Any further usage is not appropriate.
-Do not use the MC3224 for any other purpose.
+Do not use the CD3224 for any other purpose.

-The MC3224 is designed for precise vehicle classification and speed measurement in interurban systems for traffic data acquisition and traffic control.
+The CD3224 is designed for precise vehicle classification and speed measurement in interurban systems for traffic data acquisition and traffic control.
 It is less suited for urban applications e.g. at traffic light intersections.
 The conditions for precise vehicle classification such as constant moving are not fulfilled.
-For these kinds of applications we recommend using detector types from our traffic lights product folio, e.g. IG746 (see www.swarco.com/sts/detection).
+For these kinds of applications we recommend using detector types from our traffic lights product folio, e.g. IG746 / IG946 (see www.swarco.com under Products - Detection and Sensors).